oceanumeric/innoLab-Videos/ai-agents/slides.md

 - Try 'Data Extraction Specialist' with ChatGPT
     - Here you will learn what ChatGPTs are really good at
-    - You will also learn a secret weapon to make ChatGPTs be more powerful
+    - You will also learn a secret weapon that makes ChatGPTs be more powerful
         - **function calling** ❤️

 - Try 'Rank Search Results' with ChatGPT